Skip to content

 [xian.bds]

-This section is relevant when the node is running as a service node with the optional indexed stack enabled.
+This section is relevant when bds_enabled = true and the optional indexed stack is enabled.

 It contains BDS/Postgres-related settings such as: